Bitcoin Address Scheme

 Hashi a lightweight way to identify which Sui address to credit for a deposit.

-All Hashi deposit addresses are P2TR (Pay-to-Taproot), where the 2-of-2
+All Hashi deposit addresses are P2TR (Pay-to-Taproot) with a Taproot tree of

 The exact descriptor is: